 The list feels balanced across the board, granting options at both ends of the price spectrum.
 Often times, a web host focuses on one of the ends, skewing the entire lineup in that direction.
 At HostGator, each plan feels balanced for its respective price point, meaning you’re sure to find one that works for you.

 HostGator is a one stop shop, and our go-to recommendation for most users.
 The usability is excellent, yes, but so is every other area of this web host.
-Read our HostGator review to learn the specifics, or try it out yourself with a 45-day money-back guarantee.
+Read our HostGator review to learn the specifics, or try it out yourself with a Best Web Hosting with cPanel 2021.

 - Best cPanel redesign